 At this point, no student at GES qualifies as an English Language Learner or is experiencing homelessness.
 We remain vigilant in working with our families - existing and new - to support any needs in these areas should they arise.

-Beyond the environment supporting students at home, GES is providing childcare at the school to the elementary children of designated essential workers.
-These students will be under the supervision of paraprofessional staff and provided safe, effective work and recreational opportunities to participate from school in their class’ activities and assignments.
-We have implemented safety procedures - including wearing of face coverings, frequent hand washing and sanitizing, socially-distanced work spaces, and monitoring of student temperatures - to proactively support student and staff health.
+Beyond the environment supporting students at home, GES is implementing safety procedures - including wearing of face coverings, frequent hand washing and sanitizing, and monitoring of student temperatures - to proactively support student and staff health.

-Questions regarding this plan should be referred to the school Director, Peter James, at Peter.James@GreatExpectationsSchool.com or via phone at 218-387-9322.
+Questions regarding this plan should be referred to the school Director, Rachael Lehman, at Rachael.Lehman@GreatExpectationsSchool.com or via phone at 218-387-9322.